DOGE-Train: Discrete Optimization on GPU with End-to-end Training: Method

 \subsection{Overall pipeline}

-Our overall pipeline combining all building blocks from the previous sections is shown in Figure~\ref{fig:pipeline}.
-We train our pipeline which contains multiple dual optimization rounds in a fashion similar to that of recurrent neural networks.
-One round of our dual optimization consists of message passing by GNN, a non-parametric update step and $T$ iterations of deferred min-marginal averaging.
+We train our pipeline (Fig.~\ref{fig:pipeline}) which contains multiple dual optimization rounds in a fashion similar to that of recurrent neural networks.
+One round of our dual optimization consists of message passing by GNN, a non-parametric update step and $T$ iterations of generalized min-marginal averaging.
 For computational efficiency we run our pipeline for at most $R$ dual optimization rounds during training.
 On each mini-batch we randomly sample a number of optimization rounds $r$ in $[R]$, run $r - 1$ rounds without tracking gradients and backpropagate through the last round by computing the loss~\eqref{eq:loss}.
 For the pipeline with recurrent connections we backpropagate through last $3$ rounds and apply the loss after each of these rounds.
-Since the task of dual optimization is relatively easier in early rounds as compared to later ones (where~\cite{abbas2021fastdog} can get stuck) we use two neural networks.
+Since the task of dual optimization is relatively easier in early rounds as compared to later ones we use two neural networks.
 The early stage network is trained if the randomly sampled $r$ is in $[0, R/2]$ and the late stage network is chosen otherwise.
 During testing we switch to the later stage network when the relative improvement in the dual objective by the early stage network becomes less than $10^{-6}$.
+For computational efficiency during testing we query the GNN for parameter updates only after $T \gg 1$ iterations of Alg.~\ref{alg:parallel-mma}.